mlibrary/about-ebc/src/content/invest.md

 * University of California Santa Barbara
 * University of California Santa Cruz
 * University of Chicago
+* University College London
 * University of Florida
 * University of Guelph
 * University of Illinois
 * University of Iowa
 * University of Kansas
 * University of Maryland
-* University of Massachusetts Amherst
+* University of Massachusetts, Amherst
 * University of Minnesota
 * University of Nebraska
-* University of North Carolina Chapel Hill
-* University of North Carolina Greensboro
 * University of Oregon
 * University of Ottawa
 * University of Pennsylvania